Collapsible Linear Blocks for Super-Efficient Super Resolution: Experimental Setup and Results

 \subsection{Quantitative Results}

 Table~\ref{resX2} reports PSNR/SSIM for several networks on six datasets for $\times2$ SISR.
 For clarity, we have broken down the results into three regimes: (\textit{i}) Small networks with 25K parameters or less, (\textit{ii}) Medium networks with 25K-100K parameters, and (\textit{iii}) Large networks with more than 100K parameters.
 As evident, \armSR dominates in all three regimes.
 Specifically, in the small network category, \armSRDOT-M5 achieves significantly better PSNR/SSIM than FSRCNN~\cite{fsrcnn} while using a similar number of parameters (e.g., 13.52K \textit{vs.} 12.46K) and $\sim2\times$ fewer MACs (3.11G vs. 6.00G).
 Even our smallest CNN (\armSRDOT-M3) outperforms all prior models while using $2.6\times$ to $3\times$ fewer MACs.
+Since our main comparison is against tiny CNNs like FSRCNN, we have also trained FSRCNN on the same setup and reported its results in the table.

 In the medium network regime, we compare against the most recent tiny super resolution network called TPSR~\cite{tpsr}.
 Note that, we have reported results for the TPSR-NoGAN setting since we have not focused on Generative Adversarial Networks (GANs) or any perceptual losses in this work.
 Clearly, \armSRDOT-M11 outperforms TPSR-NoGAN while requiring $2.2\times$ fewer parameters and MACs.
-Note that, some of the baselines such as TPSR-NoGAN~\cite{tpsr} and MOREMNAS~\cite{moremnas} were found using advanced Neural Architecture Search (NAS) techniques and our (manually designed) \armSR still significantly outperforms them.
+Note that, some of the baselines such as TPSR-NoGAN~\cite{tpsr} and MOREMNAS~\cite{moremnas} were found using advanced NAS techniques and our (manually designed) \armSR still significantly outperforms them.

 For the large network category, we clearly see that our \armSRDOT-XL network either beats or comes close to much larger and highly accurate networks like CARN-M~\cite{carn} (\armSR uses $3.75\times$ fewer MACs) and BTSRN~\cite{btsrn} (\armSR uses $8.55\times$ fewer MACs).
 Most interestingly, our medium-range network (\armSRDOT-M11) actually achieves very similar or better PSNR than the VDSR network~\cite{vdsr}, which has $\bm{97\times}$ more MACs than \armSRDOT-M11.